Toyota Corolla (E110): Thailand

-The facelift model was introduced in April 1998, offered in three grades: GXi, GXi-S and SE-G, the bigger 1.8-liter 7A-FE engine was added, and the base DXi trim was discontinued.
+The facelift model was introduced in April 1998, offered in three grades: GXi, GXi-S and SE-G, the bigger 1.8-liter 7A-FE engine was added and the 1.5-liter 5A-FE engine was discontinued.
 In June 1999, the 1.8 SE-G trim was rebranded into Corolla Altis, making it more luxurious than the standard Corolla.
 In March 2000, the tail lights of Corolla Altis models were changed to the ones that is similar to the European market and the 1.6-liter SE-G trim was added, this facelifted Corolla was marketed as "Hi-Torque" due to its more powerful engine.

 Trims offered in the facelifted model: